data2health/informatics-playbook/docs/chapters/chapter_3.md

 *Each item should include specific examples that demonstrate that practice XYZ is possible and offer some insight and evidence as to why doing it one way (vs. another) is better.*

+### 1. Submit your educational resource to the [CLIC Educational Clearinghouse](https://clic-ctsa.org/education)

-### 1. Consider making your resource an Open Educational Resource
+### 2. Consider making your resource an Open Educational Resource

 Making your educational resource open has lots of benefits.

-### 2. Make metadata available for an educational resource by publishing metadata using a standard such as *MIER* or *Harper Lite*
+### 3. Make metadata available for an educational resource by publishing metadata using a standard such as *MIER* or *Harper Lite*

+At the very least, map your educational resource to the [Clinical and Translational Science Competencies](https://clic-ctsa.org/education/competencies) established by [CLIC](https://clic-ctsa.org/).
+Pay attention to the tags that people have used here as well.

 In order for your resource to be discoverable, providing essential metadata using a standard such as *MIER* or *Harper Lite* is important.

-### 3. Add metadata that encourages reuse of your educational resource
+### 4. Add metadata that encourages reuse of your educational resource

 Both the MIER and Harper metadata standards include metadata that is specific to reusing course material: